 In recent works, Plessen has used the idea of rotation and revolution as a means of re-ordering structure and dimensionality within the painting.
 Locating a central axis point around which constituent motifs and elements are arranged, the composition establishes a sense of movement and energy.
 Alongside this, gestural marks commingle with more structured shapes, and a palette punctuated with exuberant hues of acid yellows and hot pinks.
 These elements combined create a visual labyrinth that distinguishes Plessen’s singular practice.

 Magnus Plessen was born in 1967 in Hamburg and lives with his wife and three sons in Berlin.
-Solo exhibitions include The Rose Art Museum, Brandeis University (2014), Art Institute of Chicago (2005), Espace 315, Centre Pompidou, Paris (2004), K21, Düsseldorf (2002) and PS1, New York (2002).
+Solo exhibitions include The Rose Art Museum, Brandeis University (2014), Art Institute of Chicago (2005), Espace 315, Centre Pompidou, Paris (2004), K 21, Düsseldorf (2002) and PS1, New York (2002).
 He has participated in numerous group exhibitions internationally including ‘Images in Painting’ Museu Serralves Porto (2007), ‘Imagination Becomes Reality’ Sammlung Goetz Munich (2006) and the Venice Biennale (2003).